TomCodesCode/EspressoMonitor/README.md

 ---

 ## 🚀 Future Roadmap
-* Integrating a web-based chart viewer to visualize historical temperature profiles from the CSV files directly in the browser.
+* Adding AI (API) based log analysis and recommendations.
+* Adding a Bluetooth scale to stop the brewing automatically at a desired shot weight (using a relay).
 * ~~Adding a mini-game to play on the touch screen while waiting for the heat soak.~~ *(Killed to protect RTOS stability.
 A good engineer knows when to say no).*

 ***